qgp9/vue-ya-stash/README.md

 ```js
 this.$emit('patch:ui', 'sidebar.menu[4].content', 'new value')
 ```
-Path strings should be same as what one do with real javascript syntex.
+Path strings should be same as what one does with real javascript syntex.

 You can't do
 ```js